kublaj/wpx/README.md

 *Post and Term allow users to pick one or multiple posts or terms to associate with a post.*

-How is WPX any different than Advanced Custom Fields (ACF) or Pods?
+How is WPX different than Advanced Custom Fields (ACF) or Pods?
 -------------------------------------------------------------------

 [ACF](http://www.advancedcustomfields.com/ "ACF") and [Pods](http://pods.io/ "Pods") are both amazing and definitely more mature than WPX.
 WPX is somewhere in between the two: it doesn't have all pretty GUI bells and whistles that ACF has or the templating engine that Pods provides.
 Instead, it has a little bit of both and is, IMHO, a lot easier to get started using.
 As someone who's built a lot of WordPress installs that behave as a CMS, my goal with WPX was to provide a quick toolset for making a bunch of custom types of content in the Dashboard and assigning a bunch of custom fields to them (in groups where necessary) so I could get right to making my templates without any bellyaching.
 I wanted to be able to attach a single plugin, copy over a handful of templates, set up my CMS architecture in the Dashboard, and slap down a grunt build without having to reinvent the wheel over and over again.
 This is what WPX does.